 Because of the religious abuse I endured, certain parts of my unrenewed mindsets were still very afraid of God and hell.
 But He didn’t want me to be afraid of either!
 The truth is, God has no desire for us to enter into a relationship with Him through fear.
 So if you did, He doesn’t want you to stay there.
 He wants you free from all fear.

 God’s aspiration for us is to be confident as His cherished children!
 The Bible says, “Do not throw away your confidence; it will be richly rewarded” (Hebrews 10:35).
 The number one reason why we can be confident is because we won’t be judged guilty for any sin we ever commit.
 Past, present, and even future sins are already forgiven.
 Jesus tells us this in John 3:17 and 18:

 “For God did not send his Son into the world to condemn the world, but to save the world through him.
 Whoever believes in him is not condemned, but whoever does not believe stands condemned already because they have not believed in the name of God’s one and only Son.”

 The writer of Hebrews doubles-up on our once-for-all forgiveness:

-“And by that will (God’s will, the New Covenant), we HAVE BEEN made holy through the sacrifice of the body of Jesus Christ ONCE FOR ALL” (Hebrews 10:10, note, emphasis added).
+“And by that will (God’s will, the New Covenant), we have been made holy through the sacrifice of the body of Jesus Christ once for all” (Hebrews 10:10, note added).